vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 export const useUserCommonFriends = defineLoader(async (route) => {
   // loaders must be awaited inside other loaders
   // .        ⤵
-  const { data: user } = await useUserData() // magically works
+  const user = await useUserData() // magically works

   // fetch other data
   const commonFriends = await getCommonFriends(user.value.id)
-  return { ...user.value, commonFriends }
+  return { ...user, commonFriends }
 })
 ```

-You will notice here that we have two different usages for `useUserData()`, one that returns all the necessary information we need _synchronously_, and a second version that returns the same data but _asynchronously_, in other words, a Promise.
-This allows to await for the data to be loaded so it can be used directly within the loader.
-Note you could `await` within `setup()` but **that would be unnecessary** as the loader is already awaited at the navigation layer.
+You will notice here that we have two different usages for `useUserData()`:

+- One that returns all the necessary information we need _synchronously_ (not used here).
+This is the composable that we use in components
+- A second version that **only returns a promise of the data**.
+This is the version used within data loaders

 ### Nested invalidation